b0kim/calculator/README.md

-1. This is a simple calculator which can add, subtract, multiply, and divide
+Project Specification: Design a simple calculator which supports decimal numbers and
+    the following operations:
+    - add, subtract
+    - multiply, divide
+    - exponentiation
+    - modulus

+Personal Goals:
+    Primary goal: gain experience with javascript
+    Secondary goals:
+    - improve my use of CSS flexbox
+    - explore different color palettes

+Next Steps:
+    - Create the basic design structure of the calculator
+    - Choose a color palette for the calculator
+    - Style the shapes/sizes of the buttons and the screen
+    - begin implementing javascript

 2. A calculator operation will consist of a number, an operator, and another number.
 For example, 3 + 5.
 Create three variables for each of the parts of a calculator operation.
 Create a variable for the first number, the operator, and the second number.
 You’ll use these variables to update your display later.